vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 VL translates .net events that conform to the [.NET Core Event Pattern](https://docs.microsoft.com/en-us/dotnet/csharp/modern-events) to Observables automatically.
 So you can simply use events in your code and then access them in VL via the Observable pattern.

-Here is an example of c# events without and with event arguments:
+Here is an example of C# events without and with event arguments:

 ```csharp
 public class MyDataType